astrogirlnim/Personyx/docs/DEVELOPMENT.md

 - [ ] App launches with system tray icon
 - [ ] Main window opens when clicking tray
-- [ ] React UI loads with PersonaPulse branding
+- [ ] React UI loads with Personyx branding
 - [ ] No console errors in either process
 - [ ] Hot reload works for renderer changes